ajlitterick/FeasChar/README.md

 -  2.M, 3.M, ... - Defines pre-calculated eigenvalues for elements of these orders.

+- ModsByInduction.M - Defines ModsByInduction, a routine while allows computation of all low-dimensional irreducible modules for a given group.
+This routine will finish (quickly) in some situations where MAGMA's in-built routines will fail (because they attempt to compute _all_ irreducible modules, including some whose dimension is too large for us to care about here).

 ### Usage:
 - run MAGMA
 - [if not pre-computed] load "EltTraces.M" and run EFOs_to_file(n) for each order n of an element in the finite group of interest.